tokenbender/avataRL/README.md

 ## sampling from trained models

-sample.py looks for checkpoints in the `out/` directory by default.
+sample.py looks for checkpoints in the `out/` directory relative to the config (for example `experiments/pretrain/avatarl/out/`).
 The checkpoint filename is constructed as `ckpt_{experiment_name}.pt`.

 ```bash
 # generate text from a trained checkpoint (looks in out/ckpt_avatarl_pretrain_250M_adamw_big_critic.pt)